gerirgaudi/naplug/README.md

 ### Helpers

-Plugins sometimes need helpers, and this can be accomplished by defining `private` methods in the class, which can then be used in the plugin. `Nagios::Plugin` does not enforce the privacy of the said helpers, but it's good form to make them so.
+Plugins sometimes need helpers, and this can be accomplished by defining `private` methods in the class, which can then be used by the plugin. `Nagios::Plugin` does not enforce the privacy of the said helpers, but it's good form to make them so.

     class HelpedPlugin < Nagios::Plugin